brentp/jigv/README.md

   -h, --help                 Show this help
 ```

-# custom javascript
+#### custom javascript

-In most cases, the defaults should be sufficient, but
 the --js option allows the user to inject some javascript to affect the configuration.
-An example is:
+An example:

 ```
   --js "options.tracks[0].height = 500; options.tracks[0].colorBy = 'firstOfPairStrand'"